directvt/vtm/doc/apps.md

 TerminalSelectionMode        | x               | Set terminal text selection mode.<br>The `data=` attribute can have the following values `none`, `text`, `ansi`, `rich`, `html`, `protected`.
 TerminalSelectionCopy        |                 | Сopy selection to clipboard.
 TerminalSelectionRect        | x               | Set linear(false) or rectangular(true) selection form using boolean value.
-TerminalSelectionClear       |                 | Deselect a selection.
+TerminalSelectionCancel      |                 | Deselect a selection.
 TerminalSelectionOneShot     |                 | One-shot toggle to copy text while mouse tracking is active.
 Keep selection if `Ctrl` key is pressed.<br>The `data=` attribute can have the following values `none`, `text`, `ansi`, `rich`, `html`, `protected`.
 TerminalViewportCopy         |                 | Сopy viewport to clipboard.
 TerminalViewportPageUp       | x               | Scroll one page up.